When choosing a primary school for your child, it's important to find one that best suits their needs and learning style.

-The School Placement Policy provides advice to guarantee that students have access to their designated neighbourhood school as well as the freedom to attend other schools, subject to facility limits.
+In accordance with facility restrictions, the School Placement Policy offers guidance to ensure that students have access to both their designated neighborhood school and the freedom to attend other schools.
 More information and answers to frequently asked concerns about school zones can be found on the Department's website.

 FAQs About Primary Schools

 The application process differs from school to school; however, the process is as follows:

 - Application: Parents submit an Online Application for Enrolment with the required documentation to place their daughter on the list of applicants.